2019 New Watering Procedures

-You’ll need a faucet handle to turn the water on and off.
-At least one handle is available inside the tool shed (on the shelf).
-You may also purchase one from Rona, Home Depot, Coop, etc.; ask Ann for the correct size number.
+You’ll need a faucet handle to turn the main water on and off.
+At least one handle is available inside the tool shed (on the shelf/hanging to the right of the inside door).
+You may also purchase one from Rona, Master Plumber #514.

-- Gather the hoses/wands and keep them near the bases of their respective faucets to avoid accidents.
+- Ensure the hoses/wands are kept on their respective holders at the faucets to avoid accidents.

-- Clean and return the faucet handle and watering cans to the tool shed.
+- Clean and return the handle and watering cans to the tool shed.

-- Help water the common areas (pumpkin patches, herb gardens, potato & free garden) and hanging planters.
+- Help water the common areas; club patch, herb gardens and hanging planters.

 Wise watering tips